 Silent Meditation is the inner prayer of the heart where we are simply being with God who is in us in the Holy Spirit whom Jesus has given us.
 The prayer of the heart is essentially the prayer of faith.
 In silence we humbly accept that God knows our needs, we trust in his love which created us, and persevere with the knowledge that his love will eventually complete us.

 SILENT MEDITATION - The Prayer of the Heart

-Friday mornings in St. Joseph's Chapel at the Spirituality Center (check calendar for any updates/changes)
+Friday mornings in St. Joseph's Chapel at the Spirituality Center (see the 2023 calendar here for schedule updates/changes)

 - 11:00-11:10AM Optional: Time for questions/instruction, transition